kipa53/kipa53/README.md

 Game developer focused on building **gameplay systems** and **mechanics**.

 I like creating:
-- movement systems
+- 2D games
-- stamina / sprint mechanics
-- AI behavior
+- Bad codes
-- game loops and prototypes
+- Games in Godot
+- Will try anything fun
+- Don't be goyko

 Currently working mainly with Godot Engine.